flojoy-ai/docs/docs/instruments-wiki/Multimeters/F.W.-Bell-5280/F.W.-Bell-5280.md

 meter.close()
 ```

 This script connects to the F.W.
-Bell 5080 Handheld Gaussmeter using a SerialAdapter and creates a SerialInstrument for it.
+Bell 5080 Handheld Gaussmeter using a SerialAdapter and creates a SerialInstrument object for it.
 It then sets the measurement units to Gauss and the range to 1 (3 kG).
 It reads and prints a field measurement in G, samples 100 field measurements, and prints the mean and standard deviation of the samples.
 Finally, it closes the connection to the instrument.

 </TabItem>
 </Tabs>